 - Wrapping Up the Homeschool Year

-Kortney at One Deep Drawer
+Kortney from One Deep Drawer

 We’re at the oppose end of the spectrum from Tricia and Annie Kate.
 Our children are still young, our homeschooling methods still gentle.
 This means that our recording keeping is more intuitive too.